Van ECK Associates Corp Buys 98,236 Shares of Tronox Holdings plc (NYSE:TROX)

-Van ECK Associates Corp grew its holdings in shares of Tronox Holdings plc (NYSE:TROX) by 6.7% in the second quarter, according to the company in its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The firm owned 1,561,342 shares of the company’s stock after acquiring an additional 98,236 shares during the period.
-Van ECK Associates Corp owned about 1.02% of Tronox worth $34,974,000 as of its most recent filing with the Securities and Exchange Commission (SEC).
+Van ECK Associates Corp lifted its holdings in Tronox Holdings plc (NYSE:TROX) by 6.7% in the 2nd quarter, according to its most recent filing with the SEC.
+The firm owned 1,561,342 shares of the company’s stock after purchasing an additional 98,236 shares during the period.
+Van ECK Associates Corp owned about 1.02% of Tronox worth $34,974,000 at the end of the most recent quarter.

-Several other hedge funds have also modified their holdings of the company.
-Lazard Asset Management LLC purchased a new position in shares of Tronox during the 1st quarter valued at $25,000.
-Maverick Capital Ltd. bought a new position in Tronox during the 1st quarter valued at about $25,000.
-The PNC Financial Services Group Inc. grew its holdings in Tronox by 252.2% during the 1st quarter.
-The PNC Financial Services Group Inc. now owns 2,057 shares of the company’s stock valued at $38,000 after purchasing an additional 1,473 shares during the last quarter.
-O Shaughnessy Asset Management LLC grew its stake in Tronox by 6,329.7% in the 2nd quarter.
-O Shaughnessy Asset Management LLC now owns 2,379 shares of the company’s stock worth $53,000 after acquiring an additional 2,342 shares in the last quarter.
-Finally, USA Financial Portformulas Corp bought a new position in Tronox in the 2nd quarter worth about $59,000.
-66.55% of the stock is owned by hedge funds and other institutional investors.
+A number of other large investors have also recently bought and sold shares of the stock.
+BlackRock Inc. increased its stake in shares of Tronox by 27.1% in the first quarter.
+BlackRock Inc. now owns 7,836,000 shares of the company’s stock worth $143,398,000 after acquiring an additional 1,668,481 shares during the period.
+Dimensional Fund Advisors LP increased its stake in shares of Tronox by 4.3% in the first quarter.
+Dimensional Fund Advisors LP now owns 5,688,196 shares of the company’s stock worth $104,094,000 after acquiring an additional 232,467 shares during the period.
+Goldman Sachs Group Inc. increased its stake in shares of Tronox by 82.9% in the first quarter.
+Goldman Sachs Group Inc. now owns 4,155,160 shares of the company’s stock worth $76,040,000 after acquiring an additional 1,883,345 shares during the period.
+Russell Investments Group Ltd. increased its stake in shares of Tronox by 16.7% in the first quarter.
+Russell Investments Group Ltd. now owns 3,770,234 shares of the company’s stock worth $68,992,000 after acquiring an additional 540,257 shares during the period.
+Finally, Nuveen Asset Management LLC increased its stake in shares of Tronox by 3.8% in the first quarter.
+Nuveen Asset Management LLC now owns 2,711,035 shares of the company’s stock worth $49,612,000 after acquiring an additional 99,567 shares during the period.
+66.55% of the stock is owned by institutional investors.

-The business also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
-Shareholders of record on Monday, August 9th were issued a dividend of $0.10 per share.
+The company also recently disclosed a quarterly dividend, which was paid on Friday, September 10th.
+Shareholders of record on Monday, August 9th were paid a $0.10 dividend.
+The ex-dividend date was Friday, August 6th.
 This represents a $0.40 annualized dividend and a yield of 1.67%.
-The ex-dividend date of this dividend was Friday, August 6th.
-Tronox’s payout ratio is 71.43%.
+Tronox’s dividend payout ratio is currently 71.43%.

-A number of equities research analysts recently commented on TROX shares.
-Zacks Investment Research raised shares of Tronox from a “sell” rating to a “hold” rating in a research report on Tuesday, August 17th.
-Bank of America assumed coverage on shares of Tronox in a report on Thursday, May 20th.
-They issued a “buy” rating and a $28.00 price target for the company.
+A number of research firms have recently weighed in on TROX.
+Bank of America started coverage on shares of Tronox in a research note on Thursday, May 20th.
+They issued a “buy” rating and a $28.00 price objective on the stock.
+Zacks Investment Research raised shares of Tronox from a “sell” rating to a “hold” rating in a report on Tuesday, August 17th.

 Tronox Company Profile